AbdallahAltokhy/Hogwarts/README.md

    `npm start`

-3. From a seperate terminal,go to the server folder and install dependencies
+3. From a separate terminal,go to the server folder and install dependencies

    `cd server`